-We believe that cancer must remain one of the main health priorities for the Welsh Assembly and the Welsh Government.
+We believe that cancer must remain one of the main health priorities for the National Assembly for Wales and the Welsh Government.

 Last year we spent nearly £4 million in Wales on some of the UK’s leading scientific and clinical research.
-We work in partnership with Cardiff University, Cardiff and Vale Health Board and Velindre NHS Trust, focusing particularly on bowel, breast, urological and prostate cancers, as well as leukaemia.
+We work in partnership with Cardiff University, Cardiff and Vale Health Board and Velindre NHS Trust.
+Our research in Wales focuses particularly on bowel, breast, urological and prostate cancers, as well as leukaemia.

 Helping shape the policy landscape in Wales

-Responsibility for health is devolved to the Welsh Assembly which means it makes decisions about health policy for Wales.
+Responsibility for health is devolved to the National Assembly which means it makes decisions about health policy for Wales.

 We have successfully campaigned to make all workplaces and enclosed public places in Wales smokefree, and influenced recent legislation on sunbeds which now means that under 18 year olds are banned from using sunbeds, and requires all sunbed saloons to be staffed.